Environmental News

 Cape-Wide “Perpetual” Conservation Calendar: The Compact of Cape Cod Conservation Trusts and its nonprofit members currently maintain a Regional Calendar of Events, that is updated on a continual basis.
 This Conservation Calendar includes programs from villages and towns across Cape Cod, encouraging both visitors and residents to take part in nature and environmental events.
 The wide list of current programs may be accessed at: www.blt.org/capeconservationcalendar.

-Textile Recycling Reminder: As of November 2022, it is now illegal to discard any clothing or other textile items in the trash, even if stained, ripped, threadbare, or filled with holes.
+Textile Recycling is Now the Law!
+As of November 2022, in Massachusetts it is now illegal to discard any clothing or other textile items in the trash, even if stained, ripped, threadbare, or filled with holes.
 The full list of items that must now be recycled may be accessed at the link provided, courtesy of Bay State Textiles.
-MEC is currently planning textile drives twice each year — one in April as an Earth Day event, and one in August alongside the Hazardous Waste Dropoff.
+MEC is currently holding textile drives twice each year — in April as an Earth Day event, and in August alongside the Hazardous Waste Dropoff.
 Exact dates and times each year will be posted above under “Upcoming Events”.
-More information may be found at: List of Clothing and Textiles that must now be Recycled
+More information may be found at: List of Clothing and Textiles that must now be Recycled.

 Like Ospreys?
 Thanks to the Friends of the Mashpee National Wildlife Refuge and Comcast, you can now watch – and listen to – the osprey nest of Rachel and Carson and their two new babies located at the Waquoit Bay National Estuarine Research Reserve.
 To access this live feed, click on the link below, then “Osprey Cam” at: https://www.friendsofmashpeenationalwildliferefuge.org/